 Alcohol is a source of pleasure to many and there is some evidence to suggest that drinking alcohol in moderate amounts may have beneficial effects.
 However, drinking too much or in situations when it's best to abstain can be harmful.

-Alcohol is a source of pleasure to many and there is some evidence to suggest that drinking alcohol in moderate amounts may have beneficial effects1.
-However, drinking too much or in situations when it's best to abstain can be harmful and can result in negative health consequences and high-risk behaviours.
+Alcohol is a source of pleasure to many and there is some evidence to suggest that drinking alcohol in light to moderate amounts may have beneficial effects .
+However, the potential harms of heavy drinking or drinking in situations when it's best to abstain should be the focus as they can result in negative health consequences and high-risk behaviours.

-Here, have all your questions about alcohol answered.
-If there’s something else you want to know, drop us a comment.
+Here, we will have all your questions about alcohol answered.

-Kick your legs back, grab a glass of water and you are ready to find out all about alcohol.
+Kick your legs back, grab a glass of water and you are all set to find out all about alcohol.